TajaKuzman/Genre-Datasets-Comparison/README.md

 | CORE-X-GENRE  | Information/Explanation               |        0.44 |
 | X-GENRE       | Promotion                             |        0.43 |

-Comparison of frequency of prediction of the most frequent label per domain:
+**Comparison of frequency of prediction of the most frequent label per domain**:

 ![](figures/Comparison-of-distribution-in-domains-MaCoCu-sl-histogram.png)